 |Original was 2132x1200 and it finished way too fast =.=.
 Sorcery!|

-You know when you're skeptical about something that others just won't shut up about and then you finally cave in only to end up getting annoyed with yourself for not trying it sooner because that thing turned out to be freaking awesome?
+You know when you're skeptical about something that others just won't shut up about and then you finally cave in only to end up getting irritated with yourself for not trying it sooner because that thing turned out to be freaking awesome?
 Yep!
 Happened to me!
 I sat there feeling confused at the speed, annoyed at the quality and guilty because it was so easy to set up.
-Dammit Redshift!
+Sheer witchcraft!

 My near potato Geforce 660 GTX was cranking out beautifully lit, noise free, high resolution frames in a fraction of the time I'd expect.
 All this while not even knowing how to really optimize the engine yet!
 I do appreciate that some of the settings resemble that of Mental Ray so I'm not completely stranded in unfamiliar waters.
 The architectural material attributes do appear pretty similar and since it's such a general purpose shader, it helped my learning gain a bit of momentum.

 |Positions switched around a bit but close|

 Tweaks were easy because the feedback was so fast.
 The scene was lit using physical sky, irradiance cache and a single portal light.
 The brute force method gave a slightly more natural looking result but of course, was a bit slower, especially with the amount of noise you'll need to eliminate.
 Still even that was faster than I expected.

 So far the only issue that irks me is the lack of support for the switch nodes as I use triple switches often when working with sets of furniture.
 Yeah I can and did duplicate the materials and that works, its just a bit inefficient.

 |:( Arch Viz would be so much more convenient with this.|